 It’s perfect for what I like to refer to as ‘soup Sunday’.
 Every Sunday I like to make a comforting batch of homemade soup.
 We love soup in our home, especially in the winter months.

-This potato soup is not too thick, but seriously rich, cheesy and ultra comforting (and also perfect for St. Patrick’s Day too, if you ask me!)
+This potato soup is not too thick, but seriously rich, cheesy, and comforting (and also perfect for St. Patrick’s Day, if you ask me!)

 Vegetarian Potato Soup Ingredients

 - Seasoning, like salt, pepper, and cayenne

 Full details are in the recipe card below, but here are the basics:

 - In a pot, cook some onion, carrots, celery, and garlic in a little olive oil until softened.

 - Pour in veggie broth.

 - Bring to a simmer, reduce, cover, and cook.
 Remove and discard bay leaves.